-Surveyed offline MSMEs perceived a lack of knowledge to be a key barrier affecting their digital tool use, while internet connectivity was an important concern for surveyed online MSMEs.
-More specifically, lack of knowledge was the most frequently cited difficulty (29 percent), and topped the list of most challenging difficulties (10 percent), that surveyed offline MSMEs reported their business faced when using digital tools.
-In contrast, the most frequently reported difficulty that surveyed online MSMEs reported their business faced was poor or no internet connectivity (39 percent), which also topped their list of most challenging difficulties (12 percent).
-At 18 percent, a lack of knowledge was the second-most frequently cited difficulty that surveyed online MSMEs reported their business faced in using digital tools.
+Offline MSMEs perceived a lack of knowledge to be a key barrier affecting their digital tool use, while internet connectivity was an important concern for online MSMEs.
+More specifically, lack of knowledge was the most frequently cited difficulty (29 percent), and topped the list of most challenging difficulties (10 percent), for offline MSMEs when using digital tools.
+In contrast, the most frequently reported difficulty for online MSMEs was poor or no internet connectivity (39 percent), which also topped their list of most challenging difficulties (12 percent).
+At 18 percent, a lack of knowledge was the second-most frequently cited difficulty for online MSMEs.
 These findings suggest that stakeholders in the public, private, and development sectors could consider investments in activities like information sharing and capacity building to allow offline businesses to go online, and promote competitive and innovative markets for internet access to ensure sufficient connectivity so that these MSMEs can use the full range of digital tools.

-Both surveyed online and offline MSMEs expressed high interest in using digital tools in their customerfacing work.
+Both online and offline MSMEs expressed high interest in using digital tools in their customer-facing work.
 Nearly three-quarters (74 percent) of online MSMEs and half (51 percent) of offline MSMEs were interested in learning more about using digital tools to market their businesses.
-Similarly, 68 percent of online and 48 percent of offline MSMEs were interested in learning more about using digital tools to find new customers, and similar percentages were interested in learning more about using digital tools to communicate with existing customers.
+Similarly, 68 percent of online and 48 percent of offline MSMEs were interested in learning more about using digital tools to find new customers, and similar numbers were interested in learning more about using digital tools to communicate with existing customers.
 This finding reinforces the importance of working directly with MSMEs to build their digital skills on topics that they have expressed interest in, like online customer engagement.